 James Rowan ("Jim Rowan") has served on the Board since June 2022.
 Mr. Rowan joined Volvo Cars as its new Chief Executive Officer in March 2022.
 Prior to his role at Volvo Cars, Mr. Rowan worked with Ember Technologies, Inc. as a director and its Chief Executive Officer from February 2021 to March 2022.
 Previously, Mr. Rowan served at Dyson as Chief Operating Officer from August 2012 to September 2017, Chief Executive Officer from September 2017 to April 2020 and as a director from August 2012 to July 2020.
 Mr. Rowan also served as the Chief Operating Officer of BlackBerry (NYSE: BB) from December 2007 to August 2012, Executive Vice President at Celestica from January 2005 to October 2007 and Vice President of Operations at Flex from February 1998 to January 2005.
 Mr. Rowan also serves as a member of the Shareholders' Committee of Henkel AG since April 2021.
 Mr Rowan was a senior advisor to the global investment firm KKR & Co.
-Inc. (NYSE: KKR) between November 2020 and February 2022.
-He was the Chairman of Sydrogen from August 2021 to February 2022, a director at PCH International from August 2020 to February 2022, and a director at Nanofilm Technologies International Limited from October 2020 to February 2022.
+Inc. (NYSE: KKR) between November 2020 and February 2022, and a director at Nanofilm Technologies International Limited from October 2020 to February 2022.
 Earlier in his career, Mr. Rowan also held senior management positions at International Components Corporation and was the founder of Electroconnect, a specialist contract electronics manufacturer, which was acquired by Prestwick Holdings in 1992.
 Mr. Rowan holds a Master's degree in Business with specializations in supply chain management and logistics.
 Mr. Rowan also holds certifications from Glasgow College of Technology and Glasgow Caledonian University, including a Mechanical Engineering Apprenticeship, as well as an HNC in Mechanical and Production Engineering and an ONC in Electrical & Electronics Engineering.